 Here are the top qualities to consider when selecting CRM software for your business.

-Your business can't live without a CRM.
-You need it to track leads, monitor relationship management and maintain your contacts.
-But, with a bevy of CRM platforms on the market, how do you know which one is right for your business?
+There's a bevy of CRM platforms on the market, and examining certain key features can help you find the best one for your business.
+You can use it to track leads, monitor your customer relationships and maintain your contacts list.
 Different CRMs may have distinctly different features that can narrow down your search, such as the ability to customize the platform to your needs or create a reporting structure that fits your business requirements.

-We asked 11 entrepreneurs from YEC to share what features they look for the most when selecting a CRM.
-Here's what they said.
+We asked 11 entrepreneurs from the Young Entrepreneur Council (YEC) to share what features they look for the most when selecting a CRM.
+Here's what they said, plus four more CRM features we've found to be important for business owners.

 1. Ease of use